FOR IMMEDIATE RELEASE

 Details on the 2017 Commonwealth Awards ceremony and this year’s recipients can be found at massculturalcouncil.org.

-The MCC is a state agency supporting the arts, sciences, and humanities, to improve the quality of life in Massachusetts and its communities.
+The Mass Cultural Council is a state agency supporting the arts, sciences, and humanities, to improve the quality of life in Massachusetts and its communities.
 It pursues its mission through a combination of grants, services, and advocacy for nonprofit cultural organizations, schools, communities, and artists.
-The MCC's total budget for this fiscal year is $16.1 million, which includes a $14 million state appropriation and grants from the National Endowment for the Arts.
-The MCC also runs the Massachusetts Cultural Facilities Fund in partnership with MassDevelopment.
+The Mass Cultural Council's total budget for this fiscal year is $16.1 million, which includes a $14 million state appropriation and grants from the National Endowment for the Arts.
+The Mass Cultural Council also runs the Massachusetts Cultural Facilities Fund in partnership with MassDevelopment.